ergoplatform/ergodocs/docs/ef/ef-treasury.md

 After subtracting the 1,782,615 ERG exchanged for EFYT, the Ergo Foundation was left with 2,548,161 ERG, which is approximately 2.6% of the total supply.
 ///

-For more information on the Ergo's emission schedule, tokenomics and allocation, visit the [emission](emission.md) section.
+For more information on Ergo's emission schedule, tokenomics and allocation, visit the [emission](emission.md) section.

 ## Holdings